Porsche Unseen: Porsche Vision E

 The Porsche Vision E is a race car concept, designed and built by Porsche in 2019, to preview what essentially would be a future customer race car from Porsche.
-Using technology from their Formula E race car, the Porsche 99X, the company says that this concept would preview what would be a race car that private individuals can drive, to get the closest feel to Formula E in terms of performance and driving dynamics.
+Using technology from their Formula E race car, the 99X, the company says that this concept would preview what would be a race car that private individuals can drive, to get the closest feel to Formula E in terms of performance and driving dynamics.
 The concept's design is that of a lightweight, single-seater race car, with a central driving position and with a supposed powertrain of 800-volt technology.

 Porsche Vision Renndienst

-The Porsche Vision Renndienst is a racing-inspired cargo van concept, designed and built by Porsche in 2018, to show a futuristic van from the company, harkening back to the original Rennsport van.
+The Porsche Vision Renndienst is a racing-inspired van concept, designed and built by Porsche in 2018, to show a futuristic van from the company, harkening back to the original Rennsport van.
 Design elements include minimalist headlights, a sporty front fascia, a long sloping roof, five-spoke alloy wheels and the traditional Porsche rear end with the full striped taillights.
 Porsche didn't release the interior of the van, but the company has noted that the concept has a central driver's seat and a “modular travel cabin” that accommodates up to five passengers.
 The company even says that the electric van's powertrain components are located beneath the floor, so that passengers are treated to an spacious cabin with a “Porsche-like flair."

 Porsche Vision Spyder

-The Porsche Vision Spyder is a spyder concept, designed and built by Porsche in 2019, to pay tribute to the Porsche 550-1500 RS Spyder.
-Design elements carried over from the Porsche RS Spyder include the silver paint, the bulgy fenders, the two-seat open cockpit, a license plate that reads "Little Rebel," in a nod to Dean's Rebel Without a Cause, as well as the louvering on the engine cover.
+The Porsche Vision Spyder is a spyder concept, designed and built by Porsche in 2019, to pay tribute to the Porsche 550 RS Spyder.
+Design elements carried over from the Porsche RS Spyder LMP2 include the silver paint, the bulgy fenders, the two-seat open cockpit, a license plate that reads "Little Rebel," in a nod to Dean's Rebel Without a Cause, as well as the louvering on the engine cover.
 The concept's design elements served as a design study for the design of future production Porsche cars, such as its roll bar and the vertical headlights.